-Yarnspirations They too have lots of free knitting patterns and loads of inspiration to help you get started with your next knitting project.
+Yarnspirations They have lots of free knitting patterns and loads of inspiration to help you get started with your next knitting project.

-Lion Brand You'll find lots of free knitting patterns here
+Lion Brand You'll find lots of free knitting patterns.

-Cascade Yarns One of my favorite yarns and they have lovely free patterns
+Cascade Yarns One of my favorite yarns and they have some lovely free patterns

 KnitPicks Great place for free knitting patterns and paid ones, knitting tools and supplies and of course their beautiful yarns.